vt6/vt6/spec/foundation.md

 ### 2.2.
 Message types

 A **message type** is a name for a kind of message (see section 3) that can be sent and received either on the message streams or the standard streams of a process.
-Each message type is defined by its name, its role (see below) and a set of criteria describing when a message of that type is to be considered valid by the recipient.
+Each message type is defined by its name, its role (see below) and a set of criteria describing when a message of that type is to be considered (semantically) valid by the recipient.
 These criteria include at least:

 - the directionality (whether the message flows with the current, against the current, or both),